brownerd/uuu-syntax/README.md

 ## Notes:
-UUU-Syntax, lets you modify just about everything that it can.
+urawsm-Syntax, lets you modify just about everything that it can.
 However, if you are an OCD type like me, then you might find that some styles modify some things that they should/shouldn't.
 Control at that level really becomes language specific.
 When a language/Grammar is mapped in Atom, it follows the same conventions used in TextMate.
 Read this:  [12 Language Grammars](http://manual.macromates.com/en/language_grammars.html#naming_conventions).
 The take away, is that there are many ways to mark up a Grammar, and these decisions are made differently between languages.
 Thus, there is an inconsistency in the use of available classes in Atom to style.
 Furthermore, not every Grammar marks up all of its pieces.
 Sometimes a grammar might lump a bunch of pieces into one identifier.

 But so what!
 You want to style the syntax for the languages that you use!
 You don't need to style EVERY FUNKING LANGUAGE that exists right?!
 So go styles what you use!

-Overall, I can live with what UUU-Syntax covers.
+Overall, I can live with what urawsm-Syntax covers.
 If there is a special case that you need, then let me know.
 I can't promise that I can make an update, but I will look at the ticket and respond.